 Average sales rep

 Another example is a training module with assessments.
-Your entire team may have completed them, but if they don’t remember what they learned or apply it when interacting with prospects, that adoption metric doesn’t have any real impact on revenue productivity.
+Your entire team may have completed them, but if they don’t remember what they learned or apply it when interacting with prospects, that adoption metric doesn’t really impact revenue productivity.

 The takeaway is simple: No single sales metric tells a full story.